-A Commercial Lease is a legally binding agreement negotiated between a landlord, often also a commercial landlord and a business, where the property will be used for business purposes.
+A Commercial Lease may be a legally binding agreement negotiated between a landlord, often also a commercial landlord and a business, where the property will be used for business purposes.
 Generally, the lease includes address of the property, business tenant and landlord contact details, an inventory of fixtures and fittings, terms of the lease, generally as per a residential lease agreement, with some additions.

 Additional clauses may include, for instance, guarantor contact details.
 These agreements may be more or less inclusive of terms of the lease.
 Commercial leases are generally longer than residential leases, typically between 3-5 years.
 They commonly have options for a tenant to renew the lease at a predetermined rate.